 AbilityNet provide advice on making your easier to use if you have a disability.

-The Education and Training Foundation is committed to making this website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The Education and Training Foundation is committed to making our websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-We formally test the accessibility of key user journeys that represent the core of content across our website on a regular basis against WCAG 2.
-AA standards.
+We formally test the accessibility of key user journeys that represent the core of content across our websites on a regular basis against WCAG 2.1 AA standards.

-Some parts of the website may not work for everyone.
+Some parts of our websites may not work for everyone.
 Below are known issues that we either need to fix, cannot fix, or do not need to fix right now.
-Parts of this website are not fully accessible.
+Parts of our websites are not fully accessible.
 For example:

 If you find something that does not work that we missed, please contact firstname.lastname@example.org